emilaxelsson/deep-shallow-edsl/README.md

   * High-level libraries (e.g. `Vector` and its operations) are implemented as shallow embeddings on top of `FunC`.
   * The `Syntactic` class is used to connect the deep and the shallow embeddings.

-The approach has the following advantages:
+The approach has several advantages:

   * **Simplicity**    -- Moving functionality to shallow embeddings helps keep the AST small without sacrificing expressiveness.
   * **Extensibility** -- New shallow embeddings can often be added without changing the deep embedding, or by just changing is slightly.